freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/slice-and-splice/index.md

 ### ![:checkered_flag:](https://forum.freecodecamp.com/images/emoji/emoji_one/checkered_flag.png?v=3 ":checkered_flag:") Problem Explanation:

 We need to copy each element from the first array into the second array starting at the index n.
 We've also got to ensure that the original arrays are not mutated.
-We cannot make any changes to the original arrays.
+That is, we cannot make any changes to the original arrays.

 #### Relevant Links